VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ### Just pick one and stick with it for a while

-Here's the biggest secret when it comes to picking your first language. **It really doesn't matter all that much which language you first choose.** All the languages out there (at least the more popular ones) are pretty good.
+Here's the biggest secret when it comes to picking your first language. **It really doesn't matter all that much which language you choose first.** All the languages out there (at least the more popular ones) are pretty good.
 And in the end, they all do pretty similar things.
 For the most part, they all have the same components: **grammar**, **types**, **variables**, **loops**, **conditional statements**, **functions** (if you don't know any of those terms, don't worry about it, there's plenty of time to learn 😉).
 There are some differences in language components and structure (for example object oriented languages vs functional languages).
 But mostly the differences come down to grammar subtleties and external helper libraries available to the language.
 For the most part, **once you learn one language, it becomes very easy to learn a a second language**, and easier still to learn a third.

 So don't stress too hard about that first language choice.
 The most important thing you are learning when first learning to code is how to use those underlying components (the **variables**, **loops**, etc.) that all languages have anyways.
 My one recommendation is to stick to that first language for a while -- at least until you feel comfortable writing in it.
 Finish a course in it, create a project in it.
 Switching away from that first language too early will just distract you from learning those core concepts common to all programming languages that are the important things to learn.